dmd-program/dmd-100/projects/develop-brainstorm.md

 1. Read the Roles and Rules.
 2. Access [https://paper.dropbox.com/](https://paper.dropbox.com/).
-3. **Team Leader:** ContactCollect group member links to share with group \(contact group members prior to the call via email if needed\).
+3. **Team Leader:** Collect group member links to share with group \(contact group members prior to the call via email if needed\).
 Setup a group video, and invite group members.

 ### During the brainstorm session